corda/contract-sdk/README.md

 Typically, you would be referring to the Contract SDK from within your contracts module of your CorDapp so adding the dependency to build.gradle of the contracts module makes most sense.

-You will have a choice to make whether you want to
+You will have a choice to make, whether you want to:

-* fat jar the Contract SDK CorDapp into your contracts jar or
+1) Fat jar the Contract SDK CorDapp into your contracts jar or
-* keep the Contract SDK CorDapp out of the contracts jar and manually link the CorDapp SDK jar to the Corda transaction as attachment
+2) Keep the Contract SDK CorDapp out of your contracts jar and manually add the Contract SDK jar to the Corda transaction as attachment

-Both are possible.
-The CorDapp in examples/test-app shows the latter usage and it adds the dependency like this:
+The second option has possible negative security implications so unless you are absolutely sure you know what you are doing, it is likely to be a better idea to go for the fat jarring.
+The CorDapp in [examples/test-app](examples/test-app) shows the latter usage purely to illustrate the extra step of attaching the
+Contract SDK jar manually.

+In order to fat jar the Contract SDK into your contracts jar, you would declare your dependency as:

+`compile "com.r3.corda.lib.contracts:contract-sdk:$corda_contracts_sdk_version"`

+In order to keep the Contract SDK jar separate, you would declare your dependency as:

 `cordaCompile "com.r3.corda.lib.contracts:contract-sdk:$corda_contracts_sdk_version"`